Cyber4All/competency-ecosystem-docs/docs/competency-api/degree.md

 ## Update Degree

 ### Description
 This route is used to update the Degree section of a competency with information on what constitutes complete, correct, and any time constraints.
-Only userId is required.

 #### patch:
 ```http